aims-umich/pyMAISE/docs/source/user_guide.rst

 Performance Visualized
 ^^^^^^^^^^^^^^^^^^^^^^

 To visualize the performance of each of these models we can use :meth:`pyMAISE.PostProcessor.diagonal_validation_plot`, :meth:`pyMAISE.PostProcessor.validation_plot`, and :meth:`pyMAISE.PostProcessor.nn_learning_plot`.
 The first two methods provide a comparison of the predicted outcomes versus the actual and :meth:`pyMAISE.PostProcessor.nn_learning_plot` provides a neural network learning curve for comparing training and validation performance.
+You can plot neural network structures with :meth:`pyMAISE.PostProcessor.nn_network_plot`.

 For classification problems we can create a confusion matrix using :meth:`pyMAISE.PostProcessor.confusion_matrix`.